 ABSTRACT.
 This documents amalgamates various descriptions found on the internet, mostly from Oracle or Wikipedia.
-Very little of this originates with the author listed above, who acted merely as an editor.
+The initial section is a synthesis, but very little beyond this originates with the author listed above, who acted merely as an editor.

-1. Reserved Words
+1. Identitifiers, Keywords, and Reserved Words